SSG-DRD-IOT/intel_retail_workshop/Video_Analytics/CPP/Analyse_face_data_on_cloud.md

 - Login to cloud and view charts showing the number of faces

 ### Declare the Device Id
-- Replace #TODO: Cloud Integration 1
+- Replace #TODO: Cloud Integration 1 with the following lines of code
-- Paste the following line and replace the device id “1234” with your device id written on your computer.
+- Replace the device id “1234” with your device id written on your computer.

 ```cpp
 std::string deviceId="1234";